uclagiving/uclafund-site/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+== 1.17.0 - 22 May 2020 ==
+* Simple Masonry: Added a preloader and related settings.
+* Post Carousel: Migrated to Slick Carousel.
+* Post Carousel: Added RTL support.
+* Icon: Added Title field.
+* Minor admin interface styling fixes.
+* Price Table: Added title for the feature hover text.
+* Testimonials: Added `Equalize testimonial height` setting.
+* Testimonials: Fixed user image alignment.
+* Switched to Wikimedia's fork of less.php.
+* Added error suppression for external Less library.

+== 1.16.1 - 20 April 2020 ==
+* Accordion: When hiding panels, only search the current accordion and not nested accordions.
+* Slider Widgets: Removed slide navigation numbers from excerpt output.
+* Added support for custom icon styles.
+* Tabs: Fixed top/bottom tab alignment when tab position is set to right/left.
+* Post Carousel: Prevent themes from adjusting the thumbnail top margin.
+* Improved the reliability of widget description translations.
+Updated various widget descriptions.
+* Editor: Resolved the notice appearing when post meta wasn't available.
+* Simple Masonry: Item labels - If the item title field isn't populated use the image title field.
+* Hero: Added a setting to vertically align the slide contents.
+* Updated jQuery TouchSwipe.
+* Sliders: Fixed pagination spacing when HTML optimization is in use.
+* Layout Slider: Set frame labels based on the content inserted.
+* Slider: Set frame labels based on the content inserted.
+* Contact Form: Added placeholder support to the dropdown select field.
+Used if the field label position is set to Inside.
+* Contact Form: Added Required support for the dropdown select field.
+* FontAwesome: Moved Brands to the last position in dropdown list.
+* Layout Slider: Added a setting to vertically align the slide contents.

 = 1.16.0 - 11 February 2020 =
 * Block Editor: Fixed widget select field width and alignment.